-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 Key recommendations include that:

-- the Federal Court be given express statutory power to make common fund order on the application of the plaintiff or the court's motion;
+- the Federal Court be given express statutory power to make common fund orders on the plaintiff's application or the court's motion;

 - a statutory presumption be introduced that funders of class actions will provide security for costs in those proceedings in a form enforceable in Australia;